OWNER AND ARTISTIC DIRECTOR

 At the age of 19, Christina moved to New York City to be a trainee at the Joffrey Ballet School, with Era Jouravlev as her mentor.
 Christina danced in 2013 at the Richmond Ballet, performing in Nutcracker and Swan Lake.

 Christina joined Manassas Ballet Theatre in 2013, as a company dancer.
 She has performed roles such as The Cat in Peter and the Wolf, Pink Fairy and White Cat in Sleeping Beauty, and Chinese, Columbine Doll, and Marzipan in Nutcracker.
-She is currently in her fourth season with the company.
+She is currently in her fifth season with the company.